ChrisStidwill/ChrisStidwill/README.md

 Software and Game Developer
 ---------------------------

 Code with C++, Python, and JavaScript.
-Projects involve software engineering, game development, and machine learning & data analysis.
-I started coding with Python to streamline tasks as a Maths teacher, then learned software engineering and game development.
+Projects involve game development, general software development, and machine learning & data analysis.
+I started coding with Python to streamline tasks as a Maths teacher, then studied software engineering and game development through online courses.
 Currently creating games with C++ in Unreal Engine.

 * 🖥️  See my portfolio at [medium.com/@chris.stidwill](http://medium.com/@chris.stidwill)
 * ✉️  You can contact me at [chris.stidwill@gmail.com](mailto:chris.stidwill@gmail.com)